rindPHI/isla/docs/islaspec.md

 ### [Lexer Rules](#lexer-rules)

 ISLa's lexer grammar is shown below.
-In addition of the rules shown, ISLa knows Python-style line comments starting with `#`.
+In addition to the rules shown, ISLa knows Python-style line comments starting with `#`.
 These comments as well as whitespace between tokens are ignored during lexing.
 The only string delimiter known to ISLa are double quotes `"`.
 Inside strings, double quotes are escaped